Beware foodies: this post may cause excessive drooling (keep your electronic devices safe!).

 I believe most of us have a debility for food, enjoy discussing different food aspects and are not indifferent to appealing food photography (even though we all have a Facebook or Instagram friend who invalidates the entire purpose of posting food photos).

-So, if you are a fan of the epicurean world, events like the Los Angeles Ultimate Food & Wine Festival can help you to go beyond your culinary limits.
+So, if you are a fan of the epicurean world, events like the Los Angeles Ultimate Food Festival can help you to go beyond your culinary limits.

 The four-day event showcases the fine food culture throughout Los Angeles and the country.
 This is an opportunity to get a sample of the food cooked by some of the industry biggest influencers and talents.

-With food festivals popping here and there at the speed of light, you may thing this is just another event where unlimited food is served.
+With food festivals popping here and there at the speed of light, you may think this is just another event where unlimited food is served.

-On top of that, a lot of importance is given to the platting, ingredients and technique.
+On top of that, a lot of importance is given to the platting, ingredient, and technique.
 Yes, there was a lot of play with liquid nitrogen.

 But, everything comes down to the taste.
 And, the festival delivered in that aspect too.
 There were so many heavenly flavors out there.
 Plus, the anticipation of tasting a delicious morsel made me adventurous.
 There were things I have not had the courage to taste under other conditions.